nurpax/c64jasm/docs-src/docs/index.md

 Using the c64jasm provided I/O functions is necessary as it allows for c64jasm to know about your input files.
 For example, if you're running c64jasm in watch mode, it can cache all your input files if they didn't change since the previous compile.

+### Rules of authoring extensions

+- Use `context.readFileSync` for loading files.
+- An extension must always return the same value when called with the same input arguments.
+This is also called _idempotence_ or _referential transparency_.
+So basically, extensions shouldn't have side-effects.
+They shouldn't use internal global state or use JavaScript functions that hold state, such as `Math.random`.

+Breaking the above rules may lead to inconsistent results.
+This is because c64jasm aggressively caches the results of plugin invocations in watched compile mode.

 ## Release history

+c64jasm 0.4.0 (unreleased):
+- Improved error reporting.
+C64jasm will not stop at first reported error but try to report as many relevant semantic errors as possible.
+This can be useful when refactoring code.

 c64jasm 0.3.0:
 - Improved scoping support, relative name references.
 Various bug fixes.